dij0s/AMR/README.md

 The tests are also automatically run as the code is pushed to the repository using GitHub Actions.

+## Visualizing the simulation

+The simulation outputs VTK files in the `output/` directory that can be visualized using various tools.
+We recommend using either:

+- [VisIt](https://visit-dav.github.io/visit-website/): An open-source visualization platform developed by Lawrence Livermore National Laboratory
+- [ParaView](https://www.paraview.org/): An open-source, multi-platform data analysis and visualization application

+I personally made use of VisIt to visualize the simulation data and the mesh structure.
+One can easily visualize the simulation data by following these steps:
+1. Launch VisIt
+2. File > Open file > Navigate to the `output/` directory
+3. Select the VTK files
+4. Choose "Pseudocolor" plot of the **value** field
+5. Click "Draw"

+The first image in this document shows the simulation at different time steps: t₀ (initial state), t₁ and t₂ (intermediate states), and finally t_end (final state).
+During these time steps, the temperature field gradually diffuses outward from the central heat source as the mesh dynamically adapts to capture the evolving temperature gradients.

 ## Performance and results

 This section provides an overview of the performance considerations and optimizations used in the project.